 Joel Mynsberge, Communications Coordinator

-Joel Mynsberge has a background in urban planning and community development.
-Joel started as an archi-treasures’ intern during summer 2011 for project, graphics, and event planning support.
-He joined archi-treasures staff in 2012 as a Project Assistant.
-He received his BUPD in Urban Planning and Development from Ball State University in Muncie, Indiana.
+Joel Mynsberge has a background in urban planning.
+Joel started as an archi-treasures intern during summer 2011 for project, graphics, and support for Jewels in July.
+He joined archi-treasures staff in 2012 as Communications Coordinator.
+Joel previously served as a Librarian Assistant at Ball State University’s Architecture Library, and has experience in social media analysis contract work.
+He received his BUPD in Urban Planning and Development from Ball State in Muncie, Indiana.

 Feel free to contact Joel at email@example.com